I love Pottery Barn knock off crafts – like this LOVE canvas! It’s so easy and only requires Mod Podge, canvas and a few sheets of pretty paper.

 I hope you’ll stop by My Life and Kids to read about some of the other projects I’ve done around my house.
 (This is a great place to start!)

-While you’re there, you can also learn my all-time favorite party trick, you can read the letter I wrote to my family – and I’ll tell you why my mom has to use the coffee shop drive through in her hometown.
+While you’re there, you can learn my all-time favorite party trick, or you can read the letter I wrote my family.
+And I’ll tell you why my mom has to use the coffee shop drive through in her hometown.
 And if you stop by tomorrow, I’ll show you where I hung my LOVE sign.